gSchool/DNA-release-2/02-Phase-1/99-checkpoint.md

 ##### !question

-The following things were addressed as “what devops is not”:
+The following things were addressed as “What DevOps is not”:

 ##### !end-question